 However, as soon as I entered the walled Old Town and saw the beautiful narrow streets with mysterious cobble stoned alleyways, staircases leading to nowhere and hundreds of friendly cats (refraining from using the word ‘stray’ as Kotor’s cats truly belong to the town of Kotor and are looked after and cherished by the residents), I knew that I’d find it hard to leave.

-In the Old Town of Kotor, violinists and painters set up shop on the street and get to work on making Kotor even more beautiful than it already is.
+In Kotor Old Town, violinists and painters set up shop on the street and get to work on making Kotor even more beautiful than it already is.
 Restaurants selling fresh seafood and hearty Balkan cuisine sit alongside tiny shops selling handmade jewellery, Turkish silk rugs and bottles of local fruit brandy, and the mountains surrounding the ancient town make Kotor a truly picture perfect destination.

 As I settled into life in Kotor, securing a volunteer position at my hostel in exchange for free food and accommodation, I found that what I most liked about Kotor, as well as its obvious beauty, was the slow pace of life there.
 While there are certainly lots of things to do in Kotor, its real charm is in the simple things.
 Locals in Kotor rise late and meander to their favourite bar to enjoy an espresso and watch the world go by, maybe stopping at the bakery for a tasty burek on the way before whiling away the afternoon smoking cigarettes and drinking more espresso.